Items you absolutely need if you’re traveling with a baby

 If your child is slightly older, pop on over to our Toddler Travel Essentials page.

-After trying several different types, our favourite has been the Ergo Baby.
-As well as front wearing from newborn (with an insert), it can be used as a back carrier for years to come, right through the toddler years.
+After trying several different types, our favorite brand has been Ergobaby.
+As well as front wearing from newborn (with an insert), it can be used as a back carrier for years to come, right through the toddler years (we discuss our favorite toddler carriers here).

-Since we first purchased ours back in 2012, you can now also get the Ergo 360 model that allows baby to be forward-facing on the front.
+Since we first purchased our first Ergobaby back in 2012, you can now also get the Ergo 360 model that allows baby to be forward-facing on the front.
 It’s by far the most versatile and comfortable carrier for a long-term investment.

 TIP: There are so many things to consider when investing in a baby carrier that will become a travelling essential for years.
 From our experience, the newborn insert for the Ergo wasn’t brilliant, for a newborn I would still recommend something like a Boba Wrap where they can be held in close to you (practice, practice, practice using these at home with some help though before heading into the big wide world and first trying it on at the airport!!!).
 If you will be heading to the beach or a resort, consider a waterproof baby sling.

-Oh, how we’ve agonized for years on finding “the right one” – I bet this will be one of the biggest baby purchasing decision you and your partner will make and the one you’ll agonize and argue over the most – after all it’s a lot of money but so important for everyday life AND travel.
+Oh, how we’ve agonized for years on finding “the right one” – I bet this will be one of the biggest baby purchasing decisions you and your partner will make and the one you’ll agonize and argue over the most – after all, it’s a lot of money but so important for everyday life AND travel.

 I first stated it here – and many times again – you will end up owning multiple strollers!!!
 No one stroller will fit all your needs from birth to toddler.

-If you are frequent flyers, then honestly this is what I would invest in from the start.
-There are currently three brands we would recommend that can be used from newborn and come with car seat attachments:
+If you are frequent flyers, honestly, I would invest in this from the start.
+There are now multiple manufacturers targeting this market, but these three have been around the longest, and we’d say they are the most reliable as they can be used from newborn (with car seat attachments/adaptor kits)

 If you are looking for twins or children close in age, check out this selection of lightweight double strollers perfect for travel.
 The only one that you can adapt from newborn in this category at present is the Mountain Buggy Duo.